 Transforming Teaching to Generate Student Success

-A learning outcome answers the question: what will students know or be able to do at the end of this lesson, block, or program.
-The learning outcome informs what you will teach.
+A learning objective answers the question: what will students know or be able to do at the end of this lesson, block, or program.
+The learning objective informs what you will teach.

 "You’ve got to be very careful if you don’t know where you are going, because you might not get there."